 As the dose depends upon weight it is important that you weigh your child before purchasing the malaria tablets, don't guess.
 If buying a long way in advance or travelling to malaria countries for a long time consider the possibility that your child's weight may change.
 Please give us a call for further advice.

-Once you know how many you need simply change the quantity on this page to calculated amount and click "Online Consultation" too order you tablets online from Travelpharm.
+Once you know how many you need simply change the quantity on this page to the calculated amount and click "Online Consultation" to order your tablets online from Travelpharm.

 |10kg - 19.9kg||1 tablet daily.|

 |20kg - 29.9kg||2 tablets daily taken as a single dose.|